LoyolaChicagoCode/cs2-lab0-hello-java/README.md

 - (0.5 point) leave project structure intact
 - (0.5 point) fix or remove the erroneous test(s)
 - (1 point) make the other test(s) pass without modifying anything else in src/test

+*To clarify, your submitted repo must include at least one commit that you made and pushed up to the GitHub server.*